silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/How_Tos/Extending_An_Existing_ModelAdmin.md

+---
+title: Extending an existing ModelAdmin
+summary: ModelAdmin interfaces that come with the core can be customised easily
+---

 ## Extending existing ModelAdmin

 Sometimes you'll work with ModelAdmins from other modules.
 To customise these interfaces, you can always subclass.
 But there's